Patent2net/P2N-v3/doc/historic/install.rst

 - Formulate the desired cql file in ./REQUESTS/ directory.
 See https://docs.ip-tools.org/patent2net/usage/index.html
 - Double click runP2N.bat and have fun!

+.. _note: After successfully installing the software, you might want to follow up with its :ref:`configuration`.

 Next is just for history
 ^^^^^^^^^^^^^^^^^^^^^^^^